hsivonen/chardetng/README.md

    - For Latin encodings, having three non-ASCII letters in a row is penalized a little and having four or more is penalized a lot.
    - For non-Latin encodings, having a non-Latin letter right next to a Latin letter is penalized.
    - For single-byte encodings, having a character pair (excluding pairs where both characters are ASCII) that never occurs in the Wikipedias for the applicable languages is heavily penalized.
+   - Turkish I paired with a space-like character does not get a score to avoid detecting English as Turkish.
+   - There's a dedicated state machine for giving score to windows-1252 ordinal indicators, which would otherwise be hard to give score to without breaking windows-1250 Romanian detection.
+   - 0xA0, which is no-break space in most single-byte encodings, is special-cased in IBM866 and CJK encodings to avoid misdetection.

 ## Notes About Encodings